Our Donor Program

+There are two types of egg donations: anonymous egg donations and direct egg donations.
+Direct egg donations are for known recipients, so the donor can specify who receives the donations.
 Egg donation allows patients who are unable to conceive using their own eggs the opportunity to experience pregnancy, childbirth and parenthood.
 Our patients may need donor eggs for a variety of reasons.
-Some women may have had their ovaries removed or have had an issue or medical treatment which interferes with their ability to produce healthy eggs.
-Whatever the reason, you will be helping to create miracles.
+Some women may have had their ovaries removed or have had an issue or medical treatment that interferes with their ability to produce healthy eggs.
+Whatever the reason, egg donors help create miracles.

 You may have questions regarding the requirements for becoming a donor, the process involved, and what will be expected of you.
 Our donor team is also available by phone or email to assist with any additional questions.
-Please call RMIA at 651-222-6050 or 800-440-7359 or send us an email.
-RMIA utilizes anonymous donors as well as known donors.
+Please call RMIA at 651-222-6050 or 800-440-7359 or contact us.
+RMIA utilizes anonymous donors as well as direct donors.

 Criteria